mubasshirahin/PIXEL-ALCHEMIST/README.md

 # PIXEL ALCHEMIST

 ## Game Description

-Pixel Alchemist is a 2D adventure puzzle game where players must harness the power of the elements to guide a lost character home safely.
+->Pixel Alchemist is a 2D adventure puzzle game where players must harness the power of the elements to guide a lost character home safely.
 Trapped in a mysterious forest, the character must merge Fire, Air, Water, and Earth in the correct sequence to overcome obstacles and advance through levels.

 ## Features
 ->Elemental Merging Mechanic – Combine elements in specific ways to unlock new paths and solve puzzles.